eagle-io/docs/source/api/resources/owners.rst

 Create new owner group(s).
 The complete array of groups will be returned in the response if the request is successful.

-Alternatively :ref:`create, update and delete multiple groups <api-owners-update-groups>` via owner update.
+Alternatively :ref:`update or replace multiple groups <api-owners-update-groups>` via owner update.

 .. table::
     :class: table-fluid